BrightABOH/BrightABOH.github.io/_posts/2021-12-02-secondblogpost.md

 image: "https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/RGB_water.png?raw=true"
 ---

 Welcome back!
 This is the continuation of the previous blog on 'Detection of water' using satellite images.
 Read [here](https://brightaboh.github.io/posts/Data-Science-and-remote-sensing) if you haven't done so already.
+As indicated in the previous blog, one will need Google Earth Engine(GEE) account in order to follow through the rest of this tutorial.
+Register for a free GEE account [from](https://earthengine.google.com)